leomol/FPA/README.md

 GUI();
 ```

-Correct signal from bleaching and artifacts, normalize and detect peaks of spontaneous activity based on the given parameters.
-Signal and reference are column vectors.
+Remove baseline from data, correct from motion artifacts; normalize, filter, and detect peaks of spontaneous activity in user defined epochs.

 ## Analysis
 Processing steps:
 - Resample data to target frequency.
 - Replace artifacts with linear interpolation in flagged regions.
-- Correct for photobleaching by modeling an exponential decay in low-pass filtered data.
+- Baseline correction modeled as an exponential decay of the low-pass filtered data.
 - Correct for motion artifacts by subtracting reference to signal, after a polynomial fit.
 - Remove fast oscillations with a low-pass filter.
 - Normalize data as df/f or z-score according to settings.
 - Find peaks of spontaneous activity in low-pass filtered data.
 - Plot 1:
-  - Raw signal and reference, and photobleaching model.
+  - Raw signal and reference, and baseline model.
-  - Signal and reference corrected for photobleaching.
+  - Baseline corrected signal and reference.
-  - Baseline correction.
+  - Motion correction.
   - Normalization.
   - Peaks.
 - Plot 2: